 Once you’re in their editor, it’s pretty intuitive to add/remove elements (thanks to the drag-and-drop editor), edit text, and change images and styles.
 An undo button is also available, but only when editing text.

 Like MailChimp, ConvertKit’s editor is also easy to use, though this is mainly due to the fact that there are fewer options.
-With ConvertKit, you don’t get a drag-and-drop editor like you do with MailChimp – the email templates are offered are text-based (more on that below).
-So, your editing options are limited to formatting text (e.g. applying bold or italic styles), changing font colour and sizes, adding images, and so on.
+With ConvertKit, you don’t get a drag-and-drop editor as you do with MailChimp – the email templates offered are text-based (more on that below).
+So, your editing options are limited to formatting text (e.g. applying bold or italic styles), changing font color and sizes, adding images, and so on.

-Pretty simple and straightforward, although it would be nice if they had an undo function like MailChimp do.
+Pretty simple and straightforward, although it would be nice if they had an undo function as MailChimp do.

 Winner: It’s a bit hard to compare as their editors are completely different, but I don’t think either is particularly difficult to use.
 A tie it is!

 This is one of the key areas where ConvertKit and MailChimp differ.
-Both have very distinct philosophies when it come to design.
+Both have very distinct philosophies when it comes to design.

 And, if you’re subscribed to the newsletters of thought leaders such as Seth Godin and Brian Dean, you’ll see they have a point.